-White Sands National Monument, located in the Chihuahuan Desert, protects 40 percent (115 square-miles) of the 275 square-mile gypsum dunefield, which is the largest gypsum dunefield in the world.
+White Sands National Park, located in the Chihuahuan Desert, protects 40 percent (115 square-miles) of the 275 square-mile gypsum dunefield, which is the largest gypsum dunefield in the world.
 Upon first glance, this enormous dunefield may seem barren and empty—full of nothing but shifting white sand.
-In reality, White Sands National Monument is home to a wide variety of natural features and ecosystems, including Lake Lucero and other playas, unique hydrology, and living soils.
+In reality, White Sands National Park is home to a wide variety of natural features and ecosystems, including Lake Lucero and other playas, unique hydrology, and living soils.
 Learn more about the secret ingredient that holds this marvelous place together and about our sister park.

 United by White Sands

 White Sands and Cuatrociénegas, a Successful International Cooperation Experience